 Anyone who imagined that last year’s Supreme Court decision that legalized same-sex marriage across the United States would somehow cure all of that community’s ills should be disabused of that notion by recent news about the group’s finances.
-Yes, The High Court invalidated laws that denied marriage eligibility to same-sex couples, and thereby paved the way for more than a hundred thousand LGBT couples to wed.
+Yes, The High Court invalidated laws that denied marriage eligibility to same-sex couples, and thereby paved the way for more than a hundred thousand LGBTQ couples to wed.
 And yes, members of that community were elated at the decision.
 However, there are still important issues that need to be addressed.
 According to a recent survey from Prudential Financial, one of those issues would appear to be the current state of their finances.

 A Community in Financial Crisis?

-In that report, the 2016 LGBT Financial Experience, a number of surprising findings came to light.
+In that report, the 2016 LGBTQ Financial Experience, a number of surprising findings came to light.
 Overall, surveyed members of the community revealed that the percentage of them whose financial situation has deteriorated over the last four years has risen sharply.
 The survey was last conducted in 2012, and those who considered themselves to be struggling with their finances then amounted to 31% of respondents.
 In this survey, that number has increased to 41%.
 That is markedly higher than the 2012 results, and disproportionately high when compared to the rest of the population.

 Among that group were many who noted that it has become more difficult to keep pace with rising costs.
 That has resulted in a struggle just to pay the bills, which naturally results in a loss of confidence in their financial future.
-Many noted that they would be willing to work with financial advisers, but would only do so if the company they selected was supportive of LGBT rights.
+Many noted that they would be willing to work with financial advisers, but would only do so if the company they selected was supportive of LGBTQ rights.

-To add to that sobering reality, the study also discovered that LGBT individuals are apparently carrying even larger levels of debt than they were carrying in 2012, with those who said that they now have debt in excess of $50,000 climbing from 19% to 21%.
+To add to that sobering reality, the study also discovered that LGBTQ individuals are apparently carrying even larger levels of debt than they were carrying in 2012, with those who said that they now have debt in excess of $50,000 climbing from 19% to 21%.
 That is in keeping with the survey’s finding that many in the community define themselves as spenders rather than savers.
 Almost half of those surveyed – 48% – reported that they were more likely to spend money than save it (only 32% referred to themselves as savers).
-That is problematic for long-term financial planning and retirement strategies, and those problems are clearly manifested when the LGBT community’s ownership of retirement and long-term financial products are viewed in comparison to the rest of the population:
+That is problematic for long-term financial planning and retirement strategies, and those problems are clearly manifested when the LGBTQ community’s ownership of retirement and long-term financial products are viewed in comparison to the rest of the population:

-- Only 40% of LGBT individuals reported owning any type of savings account.
+- Only 40% of LGBTQ individuals reported owning any type of savings account.
 That includes higher-interest instruments like CDs, as well as money market accounts, etc. That’s seven percentage points lower than that seen among the rest of the population.